thegavs/lostmines/NPCs/Gundren Rockseeker.md

   - Template - Group List
 RWtopicId: Topic_10
 ---
 A dwarf who employs the players and [[Sildar Haliwinter]] to escort him to [[Phandalin]].
 Missing in action after being ambushed by Goblins.
 The party have found his blood stained armour and long sword in [[Cragmore castle]], then later found him near death and captured but manged to rescue him.
+He lead the party to [[wave echo cave]] where he found the body of his captured brother.